About Hong Kong, China

 Popular Destinations in Hong Kong

 The Peak: Take a trip on the Peak Tramway from Admiralty to the Victoria Peak, a mountain towering 1,811 feet above sea level on Hong Kong Island.
 Near the summit of the Victoria Peak, enjoy a breathtaking view of the Victoria Harbour and the surrounding islands of Hong Kong, and have a relaxing evening at one of the many food and entertainment outlets at the Peak.
-The Peak plays host to over seven million visitors every year, and is one of the most visited attractions of Hong Kong.
+The Peak plays host to over 7 million visitors every year, and is one of the most visited attractions of Hong Kong.

 Avenue of Stars: Celebrating some of the most prominent figures in the Hong Kong film industry, the Avenue of Stars in Tsim Sha Tsui by Victoria Harbour is a promenade modeled on the Hollywood Walk of Fame.
 Some of the stars honored on the Avenue of Stars include the world-renowned actors Chow Yun-Fat, Jet Li, and Jackie Chan.
-The Avenue of Stars is also one of the best vantage points of the Victoria Harbour skyline, as well as the Symphony of Lights light and sound show that takes place every evening.
+The Avenue of Stars is also one of the best vantage points of the Victoria Harbour skyline, as well as the Symphony of Lights light and sound show that takes place every evening at 8 pm.

 Luxury Lodging in Hong Kong

-Seeking luxury accommodations once your private jet has arrived in Hong Kong?
 Hong Kong offers an abundance of accommodation options for tourists and visitors.
 Here are some of the most luxurious hotels in this city:

 - Conrad Hong Kong